Senior wellness programs improve quality of life

 - Nutrition programs: More long-term care facilities are focusing on nutrition programs as part of their overall commitment to wellness.
 Multi-purpose spaces are a great area for nutrition classes, where group discussions and education for proper senior nutrition in mind: lots of whole grains, fruits and vegetables, and plenty of opportunities for hydration.

 - Meditation rooms: Setting aside places for guided, or self-lead, meditation can help residents focus on mindfulness.
-A study in Journal of Social Behavior and Personality reportedly found that seniors who practiced meditation had significantly fewer hospitalizations.
+A study in Journal of Social Behavior and Personality reportedly found that seniors who meditated experienced fewer hospital visits.
 Other benefits of mindfulness include decreases in physical pain, reduced stress, and increases in relaxation, energy, self-esteem and even cognitive functioning.

 Get the local community involved